Kaveri-Vaidya/Cisco-Networking-Labs/labs/3. life-of-a-packet/README.md

 10.10.20.1
 R3
 ```
-Static routes between R1 and R3 was configured using staic routes [go to lab 4](...).
+Static routes between R1 and R3 was configured using staic routes [demonstrated in lab 2](../2.%20cisco-device-functions).
 The focus here will be DNS and ARP.

-You can refer the [pkt](pkt file) to understand the DNS configuration.
+You can refer the .pkt file to understand the DNS configuration.

 ---